Maxim-Doronin/npu_compiler/src/vpux_driver_compiler/README.md

 Please refer to [How to test](./docs/how_to_test.md).

+Please note that the instructions for testing the deprecated version [How to test with deprecated version](./docs/how_to_test_with_deprecated_version.md) will be removed in the future.

 ## How to debug

 Please refer to [How to debug](./docs/how_to_debug.md).

+Please note that the instructions for [How to debug with deprecated version](./docs/how_to_debug_with_deprecated_version.md) will be removed in the future.

 [OpenVINO Project]: https://github.com/openvinotoolkit/openvino
 [NPU-Plugin Project]: https://github.com/openvinotoolkit/npu_compiler